Distributed nonparametric regression imputation for missing response problems with large-scale data: Simulation Study

-In this section, a simulation study is conducted to evaluate the proposed two distributed nonparametric methods.
-We compare the proposed distributed estimators with other three estimators: the single machine (SGM) estimators calculated by the classical kernel and sieve methods using the data on a single machine; the complete-case estimator given by the sample mean of observed responses; and the oracle estimator given by the sample mean of all responses.
-We use the oracle estimator as the gold standard.
+with $\epsilon\sim N(0,1)$, and the missing mechanism is set to be We fix the total sample size $N=2\times 10^{5}$ and vary the number of machines $L = 10, 20, 50, 100$, $200$ and $500$ to evaluate the effect of machine number.
+The proposed distributed imputation estimators are compared with other three estimators: the single machine (SGM) estimators calculated by the classical kernel and sieve methods using the data on a single machine; the complete-case estimator given by the sample mean of observed responses; and the oracle estimator given by the sample mean of all responses.
+The oracle estimator is infeasible in practice and here we use it as the gold standard.
+We generate $200$ Monte Carlo random samples to evaluate the performance of the different estimators in the two scenarios.
+In the simulation, the bias and standard error (SE) of the oracle estimator are $0.000$ and $0.003$, respectively.
+The complete-case estimator has a large bias, $0.208$, which makes its small SE, $0.004$, meaningless.